-Audi has a clear vision for the future: to dramatically reduce CO₂ emissions over the next decade in route to achieving net CO₂ neutrality by 2050.
-To get there, we're reimagining the technology that powers our vehicles as well as how we build and deliver them.
-Explore the wide range of initiatives, technology, and other innovations Audi is pursuing to help us meet our goals — not for us, but for everyone.
+Audi has a clear vision for the future: reduce CO₂ emissions over the next decade while achieving net CO₂ neutrality by 2050.
+We're reimagining the technology that powers our vehicles, as well as how we build and deliver them.
+Explore the initiatives we’re pursuing to help us meet our goals.

 Our goals for 2025 are bold, exciting, and the start of a long journey towards a truly sustainable lineup and organization.

-Being a more sustainable company means living that commitment in everything we do, as well as encouraging and rewarding brilliant ideas that illuminate the future of sustainability for us all.
+Being a more sustainable company means living that commitment in everything we do, as well as encouraging and rewarding brilliant ideas that move towards a sustainable future.

 Audi Environmental Foundation

-The transition to electric mobility offers many benefits for our drivers and the planet.
-But, we’re not stopping there.
-Our plan is to introduce new innovative technology that allows us to truly transition to more sustainable driving.
+The transition to electric mobility offers many benefits for our planet.
+But we’re not stopping there.
+Our plan is to introduce new innovative technology that allows us to transition to more sustainable driving.

-We have committed to a net-carbon neutral balance by 2050—from the supply chain and production through to the life cycle of our vehicles.
-We expect to achieve this through a responsible use of resources, the systematic reduction of CO₂ emissions across all of our operations, the manufacturing of more sustainable electromobility, and sale of increasingly sustainable and truly compelling electric vehicles.
+We committed to a net-carbon neutral balance by 2050—from the supply chain and production to the life cycle of our vehicles.
+We expect to achieve this by using resources responsibly, reducing CO₂ emissions across all operations, manufacturing more sustainable electromobility, and selling increasingly sustainable electric vehicles.